 Phase III trials on Aimovig drug

 A multi-centre, randomised 24-week, double-blind, placebo-controlled Phase III study named STRIVE was conducted on 955 patients.
-They were administered either placebo or subcutaneous Aimovig™ in 70mg or 140mg doses in a 1:1:1 ratio once a month for six months.
+The patients were given either placebo or subcutaneous Aimovig in 70mg or 140mg doses in a 1:1:1 ratio once a month for six months.

 With an average baseline of 8.3 migraine days a month, the patients experienced between four and 14 migraine days a month.
 In the study’s double-blind treatment phase, the patients witnessed a primary endpoint change in the average migraine days each month over the preceding three months.